 Our stockholders are asked to vote to approve, on an advisory, non-binding basis, the compensation of our named executive officers as disclosed in this Proxy Statement pursuant to the compensation disclosure rules of the SEC, including the compensation discussion and analysis, the compensation tables and any related material.
 Our Board of Directors has adopted a policy to hold an annual advisory (non-binding) stockholder vote to approve the compensation of our named executive officers until the next stockholder advisory vote on the frequency of such advisory votes.
-We most recently held such a frequency vote in 2017 and we are required to hold such frequency votes at least every six years, and we are holding such a frequency vote at this Annual Meeting.
+We most recently held such a frequency vote in 2023 and we are required to hold such frequency votes at least every six years.

 As described in detail under the heading "Compensation Discussion and Analysis," our executive compensation programs are designed to provide compensation levels to attract and retain exceptional managerial talent for the present and future and to offer incentive-based programs (i) in order to challenge managers to support the corporate business goals from within their area of authority and (ii) in the interests of Company stockholders.
-Please read the "Compensation Discussion and Analysis" for additional details about our executive compensation programs, including information about the fiscal year 2022 compensation of our named executive officers.
+Please read the "Compensation Discussion and Analysis" for additional details about our executive compensation programs, including information about the fiscal year 2023 compensation of our named executive officers.